chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 export { lazyLoadImages }
 ```

 There's still one thing that I didn't discuss yet.
 How can we support this type of lazy loading for the browser that doesn't still have implemented the `IntersectionObserver` API?
-The answer is the [Interserction Observer Polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
+The answer is the [Intersection Observer Polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
 I installed it as a dependency of my project.

 ```shell
 npm install --save intersection-observer